Diary of a Network Geek

 Netware and Linux

-Filed under: Geek Work,Linux,News and Current Events,Novell,Personal — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 6:56 am for you boring, normal people.
+Filed under: Geek Work,Linux,News and Current Events,Novell,Personal — Posted by the Network Geek during the Hour of the Hare which is terribly early in the morning or 6:56 am for you boring, normal people.

 Two great tastes that taste great together.